joequery/Stupid-Table-Plugin/README.md

 ---------------------------------------------------

-Stupid Table lets you sort a column by computer friendly values while displaying human friendly values via the `data-sort-value` on a td element.
+Stupid Table lets you sort a column by computer friendly values while displaying human friendly values via the `data-sort-value` attribute on a td element.
 For example, to sort timestamps (computer friendly) but display pretty formated dates (human friendly)

     <table>
       <thead>